Burkart-Phelan, Incorporated was founded in 1982 by Lillian Burkart and James Phelan.

 Uniquely positioned in the repair department, as well as servicing private repair needs of flutists around the country, Lillian had studied the elusive complexities of the piccolo.
 Taking a leave of absence from flute making, after six months of design, tooling and testing, Lillian had produced a prototype piccolo, which combined the best acoustical attributes of all piccolos studied.
 For nine years this instrument was made under the roof of Burkart-Phelan, Inc., and retailed as the Powell piccolo.

-Married in 1984, they moved the business to Stoneham, Massachusetts.
+In 1984, they moved the business to Stoneham, Massachusetts.
 It was also that year that Jim acquired the Powell company from the previous owners, Dick Jerome and Elmer Waterhouse.

 In 1986, Powell called Lillian back as headjoint maker.
 Again, her efforts resulted in increased sales and allowed Powell to expand into Japan and Korea.
 Jim began engineering courses in in 1986, recognizing the need to bring 20th century technology to the flute making process.
 The same year he brought in a new partner who brought an infusion of capital and management expertise.
 Jim left Powell in 1989 and he finished his mechanical engineering degree at Northeastern University.
 As Jim completed his studies, BPI grew under Lillian’s direction.